 At this step, you need to use all the different VSM symbols that we discussed earlier.
 1st use the process box symbol to show all the steps involved in the process, all these process boxes come at the bottom side of the paper/document.

-Each step in the process shows using the Process box symbol and each of these boxes has one small circle at the bottom left corner that indicates how many operators are involved to complete the particular step of the process.
+Each step in the process is shown using the Process box symbol and each of these boxes has one small circle at the bottom left corner that indicates how many operators are involved to complete the particular step of the process.

 Below each process box, there is a data box that is attached to the process box for all the steps in the process.
 This data box includes data like cycle time, changeover time, yield, uptime, lead time, etc. for each step in the process.